ORNL-Modelica/TRANSFORM-Julia/TRANSFORM/README.md

       variable a::Real
       # variable
       relations
-      initial a = a_start # unclear if this is fixed or a guess? how to differentiate. this should be fixed if used here initial a.start = 10 # or don't define here and allow to define in another model end
+      initial a = a_start # unclear if this is fixed or a guess? how to distinguish between guess/fixed. this should be fixed if used here initial a.start = 10 # or don't define here and allow to define in another model end